 With a “this should be interesting,” we were off.

 Hiking Preikestolen should take 4 hours up-and-down.
 The trail is well marked and well walked.
 In recent years, Norway brought in actual sherpas from the Himalayas to help reconstruct the trail.
-This effort definitely was not lost on us with a mix of boardwalks through meadows, stone stairways, and cliffhanging switchbacks.
+This effort is visible with a mix of boardwalks through meadows, stone stairways, and cliffhanging switchbacks.
 Pretty impressive but I suppose so when you bring in the big guns.

 The trail is surprisingly easygoing with minimal elevation.
 It was also surprisingly quiet for this late fall climb.
-No sweaty mess being shamed in public today!
+No sweaty mess in public today!

 Along with being well-built and easygoing, the scenery on the way up is as great as the vantage point.
 Our late October stroll gave us amazing colours and the lake 3/4’s of the way up provided a beautiful backdrop for me hunched over catching my breath.